krokedil/klarna-checkout-for-woocommerce/readme.txt

 * This plugin integrates with Klarnas V3 platform.
 You need an agreement with Klarna specific to the V3 platform to use this plugin.

 == Changelog ==
+= 2021.10.26    - version 2.6.2 =
+* Fix           - Fixed an issue where we sent the incorrect giftcard amount to Klarna when using WC Giftcards.
+* Tweak         - Updated URLs to our documentation.
+* Tweak         - Update description of the setting that adds post purchase information to emails.

 = 2021.09.29    - version 2.6.1 =
 * Fix           - Fixed so that billing and shipping addresses gets updated to the WooCommerce order after the customer changes the payment method for a subscription.
 * Fix           - Fixed an issues where the customer object would sometimes be missing from the Klarna order causing a PHP notice.